onegambler/alexa-tesco-skill/README.md

 Once you've setup your lambda, you'll need an Amazon developer account and start creating a new Alexa skill.

 1. Tab `Skill Information`
     * Add `Name` and `Invocation Name`.
 Be aware that the second is the name you are going to use to activate the skill.
-I use `Tesco`, so I can say `Alexa ask Tesco..` but it's completely up to you.
+I use `Tesco`, so I can say "Alexa ask Tesco.." but it's completely up to you.
     * Click no on `Audio Player`

 2. Tab `Interaction Model`